Training retrievers – best bumper/dummy to use

 What kind of bumper should I use to train my retriever?

-If you look at dog training bumpers online or in stores, you might quickly become overwhelmed by the selection.
+If you look at dog training bumpers and dummies online or in stores, you might quickly become overwhelmed by the selection.
 There are literally hundreds of options.
 But basically, the differences can be broken down to material they are constructed from, color, and size.
 In my 30-plus years of training retrievers, I have personally tested a vast assortment of bumpers.
 And while almost any bumper can work for training, some brands and designs stand out and have survived the test of time.

 Types of bumpers or dummies

 There are basically two types of bumpers, canvas and plastic.
-While not really bumpers, since we use them quite a bit I am also including dead fowl trainers.

 Canvas bumpers for retriever training